California Bell Company

 Mission San Francisco De Asis

 This incredible bell will be a beautiful addition to your mission style home in need of a bell for your belfry or niche.
 The bell is 20" in diameter, 2" larger than the classic El Camino Real Bell.
-It is be available in patina brass, cast iron, and aluminum.

-Our "San Juan de Lorena" bell is patterned after an early Spanish mission bell we discovered while visiting
+Our "San Juan de Lorena" bell is patterned after an

 Father Serra's early missions in Mexico